rengas/timer-youtube/README.md

-# Pomodoro Productivity Plugin for Obsidian
+# Timer Youtube for Obsidian

 A comprehensive productivity plugin that combines the Pomodoro Technique with integrated note-taking and background music, all within your Obsidian workspace.